Energy in Indonesia

 In 2019, the total energy production in Indonesia is 450.79 million tonnes of oil equivalent, with a total primary energy supply of 231.14 million tonnes of oil equivalent and electricity final consumption of 263.32 terawatt-hours.
 From 2000 to 2021, Indonesia's total energy supply increased by nearly 60%.

 Energy use in Indonesia has been long dominated by fossil resources.
 Once a major oil exporter that joined OPEC in 1962, the country has since become a net oil importer despite still being in OPEC until 2008 and for a short time in 2016, making it the only net oil importer member in the organization.
-Indonesia is also the fourth-largest coal producer and one of the biggest coal exporters in the world, with 24,910 million tons of proven coal reserves as of 2016, making it the 11th country with the most coal reserves in the world.
-In addition, Indonesia has abundant renewable energy potential, reaching almost 417,8 gigawatt (GW) which consisted of solar, wind, hydro, geothermal energy, ocean current, and bioenergy, although only 2,5% have been utilized.
+Indonesia is also one of the world's largest coal producers and exporters.
+In 2024, it was the world's third-largest coal producer, with output increasing to 836 million tonnes.
+In the same year, Indonesia remained the world's largest coal exporter, exporting 555 million tonnes of coal, primarily thermal coal.
+Indonesia's coal reserves reached 31.95 billion tonnes in 2024, according to data from the Ministry of Energy and Mineral Resources.
+In addition, Indonesia has abundant renewable energy potential of 417,8 gigawatt (GW), including solar, wind, hydro, geothermal energy, ocean current, and bioenergy, although only 2,5% have been utilized.
 Furthermore, Indonesia along with Malaysia, have two-thirds of ASEAN's gas reserves with a total annual gas production of more than 200 billion cubic meters in 2016.